Deconstructing the Goldilocks Zone of Neural Network Initialization: Features of the Goldilocks Zone

-\paragraph{Positive curvature \& model confidence.} Figure \ref{Fig:TrueGoldilocks} shows that positive curvature of the G-term monotonically decreases, reaching zero at some $\alpha>1$ due to a collapsing softmax.
-Since larger $\alpha$ are associated with colder softmax distributions, it is natural to hypothesize that positive curvature of the G-term is inversely related to model confidence. \cref{Eq:trace-over-norm} reveals that positive curvature of the expected G-term is directly related to that of $\text{diag}(p)-pp^{\top}$ and is larger for smaller values of $\Gamma_p^{-2}$.
+\paragraph{Positive curvature \& model confidence.} Figure \ref{Fig:TrueGoldilocks} shows that excess of positive eigenvalues of the G-term monotonically decreases, reaching zero at some $\alpha>1$ due to a collapsing softmax.
+Since larger $\alpha$ are associated with colder softmax distributions, it is natural to hypothesize that excess of positive eigenvalues of the G-term is inversely related to model confidence. \cref{Eq:trace-over-norm} reveals that excess of positive eigenvalues of the expected G-term is directly related to that of $\text{diag}(p)-pp^{\top}$ and is larger for smaller values of $\Gamma_p^{-2}$.
 Despite the seemingly nice form of this matrix, $\Gamma_p$ is difficult to analyze algebraically; still, a few general remarks shed light on the above relationship.
-First, \cref{Eq:EG} can be used to show that $\mathbb{E}G_{*}$ has a ``bi-level'' eigenspectrum that yields maximal positive curvature when the softmax output $p$ is uniform (Appendix~\ref{App:EigenvaluesEG}).
-Second, as seen from \cref{Eq:positive-curvature}, positive curvature of any rank-$r$ positive semidefinite matrix is just the ratio of L1 and L2 norms of its $r$ non-zero eigenvalues, which is known to fall between $1$ and $\sqrt{r}$.
+First, \cref{Eq:EG} can be used to show that $\mathbb{E}\mathcal{G}$ has a ``bi-level'' eigenspectrum that yields maximal excess of positive eigenvalues when the softmax output $p$ is uniform (Appendix~\ref{App:EigenvaluesEG}).
+Second, as seen from \cref{Eq:positive-curvature}, excess of positive eigenvalues of any rank-$r$ positive semidefinite matrix is just the ratio of L1 and L2 norms of its $r$ non-zero eigenvalues, which is known to fall between $1$ and $\sqrt{r}$.
 Therefore, $\Gamma_p\in[1, \sqrt{K-1}]$, and it achieves its maximal value when $p$ is uniform.
 In Appendix \ref{App:Limit}, we prove that $\Gamma_p\rightarrow 1$ as $p$ collapses to a one-hot vector due to the increasing initialization scale $\alpha$.
 Moreover, Figure \ref{Fig:Analysis} (right) reveals that $\Gamma_p$ is, in fact, monotonic between its extreme values with respect to the entropy of $p$.
 Overall, this suggests that $\Gamma^{-2}_p$ in \cref{Eq:trace-over-norm} grows with model confidence, which supports our hypothesis.